-Penalties / loss of status rules Termination of tax benefits
+Penalties / loss of status rules.

+Termination of tax benefits.

 There are no specific sanctions concerning the loss of SIIQ status.
-The only consequence deriving from a qualifying requirement violation consists of the termination of the SIIQ tax benefits from the year following the one in which the qualification requirement was violated.
+The only consequence deriving from a qualifying requirement violation consists of the termination of the SIIQ tax benefits from the same year in which the qualification requirement was violated.